aksamoei/code-challenge-week-1/README.md

 - Vs Code
 #### Installation Steps
 1. Clone the repository.
-2. cd to the local repo (in the terminal(Ubuntu)).
+2. `cd` to the local repo (in the terminal(Ubuntu)).
-3. Run the command "code gradeCalculator" to open the grade calculator in VS code.
+3. Run the command `code netSalaryCalculator.js` to open the grade Net Salary Calculator in VS code.
 4. Copy the code in VS code by using the keyboard shortcuts `Ctrl A` followed by `Ctrl C`.
 For mac users use `Cmd + A` followed by `Cmd + C`
 5. In the terminal run `explorer.exe` to open Chrome.
 Linux users can run google-chrome.
 6. Open Chrome's console using the keyboard shortcut `Ctrl + shift + J`.
 Mac users can use `Cmd + option + J`.
 7. Paste the calculator code in the console.
 Use `Ctrl + V` for Windows/Linux or `Cmd + V` for mac.
 8. Use the `Enter` or `Return` key to run the Net Salary Calculator.
 ## Contributions
-In case of contributions, please [Reach Out](mailto:abraham.samoei@students.moringa.com)
+In case of contributions, please [Reach Out.](mailto:abraham.samoei@students.moringa.com)
 ## Acknowledgments & Authors
 * Author: Abraham Samoei
+I am greatly indebted to the following persons and institutions for their support in this project.
-* Institution: Moringa School
+* Institution: Moringa School - For providing the overall platform
+* Technical Mentor - For her guide and mentorship
+## Usage
+The code in this project is free to use for non-commercial purposes!
+It won't hurt if you [attribute the author.](https://github.com/aksamoei)